dilimhat/one-trady-boy/README.md

         + forum posts
         + classes that verified or respected users can host to teach
         + money can change hands if one user wants to pay for the services of another
-        + trady-boy competittions
+        + trady-boy competitions
         + user blockchain digital modular contracts which allow users who collaborate on a project to formally agree on secure terms on trady0-boy ownership

     + Trady-boy:
         + be able to upload the code for the bot
         + back testable in various markets of choice
-        + for Novice users modularity of simple trading staregies and signals can be generated as code
+        + for Novice users modularity of simple trading strategies and signals can be generated as code
         + site wide statistical showcase of whether certain trady-boy signals are going up or down the polls in success rate in implementation
         + group collaboration on new trady-boys.

     + Mobile companion app:
         + login to user account
-        + veiw posts from other users
+        + view posts from other users
         + comment on posts
-        + send and recieve direct messages from other users
+        + send and receive direct messages from other users
-        + veiw live market data
+        + view live market data
         + start, stop, and switch out tested trady-boys
-        + moniter health of trady boys
+        + monitor health of trady boys
-        + security authentication with qr code login for new or public devices
+        + security authentication with QR code login for new or public devices

 *Resources:
     + inspiration:
         + https://www.tradingview.com
         + betterment.com
-    + Webdev:
+    + Web dev:
         + HTML, CSS, Javascript and JQuery
         + PHP
         + Bootstrap
     + Database:
         + MySQL
         + maybe mongo
-        + maybe Firbase
+        + maybe Firebase
     + Live data:
         + news stream api
         + twitter integration